romansabaek/romansabaek.github.io/_projects/1_project.md

 <p><b> ROmansa First Avenger (ROFA) </b></p>
-ROFA is a teleoperated rescue robot designed for disaster response, capable of tasks like jumping over hurdles, climbing ladders, opening doors, turning valves, and lifting victims.
+<p> ROFA is a teleoperated rescue robot designed for disaster response, capable of tasks like jumping over hurdles, climbing ladders, opening doors, turning valves, and lifting victims.
 It features two caterpillar wheels and rear legs for traversing uneven terrain, while the front legs lift victims and raise the main body.
 Powered by a Raspberry Pi as its main controller and Dynamixel motors for actuation.
-ROFA is remotely operated through a camera feed from the robot’s perspective.
+ROFA is remotely operated through a camera feed from the robot’s perspective. </p>

 <div class="row">